mongoid/mongoid-site/README.markdown

 # How to run the site locally

 Clone this repo and using Ruby 1.9.2 run `bundle install`.
-Then run `bundle exec mm-server` to start the server at http://localhost:4567
+Then run `bundle exec middleman server` to start the server at http://localhost:4567

 # Design Credits